Skip to main content

 IEEE754 specifies that NaN should not compare equal to any other floating-point value (including NaN itself).
 In Hyper, NaN compares as equal to NaN, though.
 This decision was made for compatibility with PostgresQL and many other database systems.

 Hyper also supports the SQL-standard notations float and float(p) for specifying inexact numeric types.
 Here, p specifies the minimum acceptable precision in binary digits.
-However, the p argument is currently ignored and all float(p) types are simply mapped to double precision. float with no precision specified is also mapped to double precision.
+Here, p specifies the minimum acceptable precision in binary digits.
+The types float(1) to float(24) are mapped to the real type.
+The types float(25) to float(53) map to double precision. float with no precision specified also maps to double precision.